 Senegal secured their first title in history as they won a 4-2 penalty shootout against Egypt in the AFCON 2021 final.

-Egypt - the winners of the first edition - are the most successful team in AFCON history with seven triumphs.
-In 2010, the Egyptians became the first country to win a hat-trick of Africa Cup of Nations titles (2006, 2008 and 2010) having emerged victorious in three consecutive editions of the tournament.
+Egypt - the winners of the first edition - is the most successful team in AFCON history with seven triumphs.
+In 2010, the Egyptians became the first country to win a hat-trick of Africa Cup of Nations titles (2006, 2008, and 2010) having emerged victorious in three consecutive editions of the tournament.

-Cameroon, hosts of AFCON 2021, are the second-most successful team having lifted the title five times.
+Cameroon, are the second-most successful country having lifted the title five times.
 They enjoyed a lot of success in the early 2000s as the Indomitable Lions won back-to-back trophies in 2000 and 2002.
 Cameroon won their last AFCON title in 2017.

-Ghana won their first African Cup of Nations trophy in 1963, and went on to achieve success on another three occasions.
-Since they were the first team to win three AFCON titles, Ghana were given the permanent right to keep the original trophy - Abdelaziz Abdallah Salem Trophy in 1978.
+Ghana won its first African Cup of Nations trophy in 1963 and went on to achieve success on another three occasions.
+Since they were the first team to win three AFCON titles, Ghana was given the permanent right to keep the original trophy - Abdelaziz Abdallah Salem Trophy in 1978.

-Nigeria have tasted AFCON success thrice in 1980, 1994 and 2013.
-Ivory Coast - one of the most well-known African football nations - triumphed first in 1992 and then in 2015 after beating Ghana 9–8 in a penalty shootout.
+Nigeria have tasted AFCON success thrice in 1980, 1994, and 2013.
+Ivory Coast - one of the most well-known African football nations and host of AFCON 2023 - triumphed first in 1992 and then in 2015 after beating Ghana 9–8 in a penalty shootout.
+They are the current holders of the AFCON after beating Nigeria 2-1 in the 2023 final.

-African Cup of Nations winners list: Know them all
+African Cup of Nations winners list: Know all the AFCON winners

 Year | Winner | Runner-up |